Dordogne Périgord Noir

 The department of The Dordogne (old, pre-Napoleontic, name: Périgord), and especially the S.E part of it, the Périgord Noir, with its beautiful medieval chief town SARLAT, is a splendid region, both for its imposing scenery and its cultural and historical significance.

-A walk of less than a mile will bring you to the stone remnants (stairstower, imposing fireplaces, oubliette) of the Château de l´Herm.
-The landlord himself will guide you in and around the castle and tell you its notorious history.
+A walk of less than a mile will bring you to the stone remnants of the Château de l´Herm.
 The place was choosen by the late 19th century French novelist Eugène Le Roy as the scenery for his famous novel “Jacquou le Croquant“, which has also been put on the screen.

-At 2 miles you will find the cosy village of Rouffignac with its small terraces, cafés, several restaurants, a few shops and a supermarket.
-At the Sunday morning market the villagers from nearby come to sell their wines, famous foie gras and other meat products, equally famous cèpes, fresh vegetables, delicious fruit, cheese and flowers.
-In summer there is also a cosy night market every Wednesday.
+At 2 miles you will find our cosy village with its small terraces, cafés, several restaurants, a few shops and a supermarket.
+At the Sunday morning market the villagers from nearby come to sell their wines, famous foie gras and fresh vegetables, In the summer there is also a cosy night market every Wednesday.

 Nearby the world famous prehistoric caves of Lascaux, Rouffignac itself and others, with their unique wall paintings made by the Cro-Magnon people, are waiting for your visit.
 And so are many enchanting stalactitic/stalagmitic caverns, beautifully preserved medieval town centres (Périgueux, Sarlat, Bergerac a.o.)and villages, picturesque old churches and a wealth of magnificent castles (Hautefort, Losse, Eyrignac, with its delightful French gardens, Puymartin, and many others.